mongodb-developer/mongo-resilient-evolvability-demo/README.md

-# mongo-robust-fluidity-demo
+# mongo-resilient-evolvability-demo

-A project to demonstrate some of the best practices for building resilient yet evolvable data-driven applications using a flexible data model based database like MongoDB, leveraging some of the Robust Fluidity Principles.
+A project to demonstrate some of the best practices for building resilient yet evolvable shared data applications using a flexible data model based database like MongoDB.

 For this example, uses a library books scenario where _app1_ is a books inventory manager exposed as a REST API and _app2_ is a books ratings/scores manager expsoed as a REST API.
 For the sake of simiplicitry, both apps are part of the same Rust Cargo project with a shared _main_ boostrap function, but when run each of the two apps listens on a different localhost HTTP port (_8181_ & _8282_ respectively).